 - Wait for Customs to approve your application.

 - Receive your allocated customs code.
-This code remains valid until your business licence expires and should be renewed annually.
+This code remains valid until your business license expires and should be renewed annually.

 Why choose SPC Free Zone?

 Located just 15 minutes from Dubai International Airport, SPC Free Zone offers a fast and flexible business setup in the UAE.
-You can choose from more than1,500 business activities, apply for 20 visas under one licence, and apply for a dual-licence option that offers both mainland and free zone on the same licence.
-What’s more, with immigration services on-site, you can get your licence issued in less than two hours.
+You can choose from more than 1,500 business activities, apply for 20 visas under one license, and apply for a dual-license option that offers both mainland and free zone on the same license.
+What’s more, with immigration services on-site, you can get your license issued in less than two hours.

-Our customers benefit from a whole string of other benefits too, including zero paid-up share capital, 0% corporate and personal income tax and 100% foreign ownership.
-Ready to start setting up an import-export business in the UAE?
-Get in touch with SPC Free Zone now.
+Our customers benefit from a whole string of other benefits too, including zero paid-up share capital, and 100% foreign ownership.
+Ready to start import-export business in Dubai, UAE?
+Get in touch with SPC Free Zone (Sharjah Free Zone) now.